p3k4/playground/README.md

 In next vid.
 "Stine" shows up with her colorful approach, making it clear python runs line-by-line.
 She tought me enough to make somewhat of a color-palette, or an inverted rainbow if you'd like: https://ibb.co/PjYwt0N Moving along..

+log.
+Tue 18.
+21:24

+Oh my, I'm making flowers now.
+It's the feeling you get playing as Enchantress in dota 2, each move makes you slightly more liberal, and you just wanna buy a Dagon to end the game early. https://ibb.co/hxGTgp2 Soo far, I'm glad I allready know most of the basics of programming.
+Python seems like a great start for newcomers indeed.
+I remember missing some visual "bloom" learning my first dedicated programing-language Javascript.